intenseagile/carryoncarousel/README.md

 Carry on Carousel is designed to be a set and forget image carousel.
 There are no options.
 It runs at one speed, supports one transition and has only one way to define your images - through data-attributes.

+## Dependency

+jQuery

 # How To

 ## 1) Install

 * Download the .js file and put it in your ```/js``` directory.
+* Ensure you have jQuery referenced in your html page/template.
 * Reference the .js file in your html page/template.

 ## 2) Set up your carousel container